james-jw/basex.vim/README.md

 <img src="https://raw.githubusercontent.com/james-jw/basex.vim/master/syntastica-xquery.png" />

 #### Installation
-Hopefully this checker will be included with Syntastica soon.
-But in the mean time:
+This checker is already bunded with [Syntastica][0] so all that is necessary:

 * Install [syntastica][0]
 * Install [BaseX][1]